Where the Day Takes You: Plot

 After a day spent begging for money, they decide to go to a hotel and spend the night making love.
 She admits she fled home because her brother raped her.
 Little J, meanwhile, temporarily takes refuge at Rob's and Kimmy's, but he is eventually kicked out by Rob and decides to contact Charles again.
 Greg flees from the rehabilitation center in the meantime, but unable to find the group, he goes to Ted, who is worried about him because he hasn't slept for four days and tries to 'help' him by shooting him up with heroin.

 Once out of jail, Crasher tries to convince King and Heather to go with him to Dallas, as the police are looking for them.
 King doesn't want to leave without Greg and Little J, and starts looking for them.
 He is shocked to find Greg lying in his own vomit, high on drugs at Ted's place.
 Greg promises to go with him, but he is arrested by the police before he can.

 They next find Little J under a bridge, having been kicked out of Charles' house and regretting having shot Tommy Ray.
 The three decide to leave without anyone else.
-Meanwhile, Greg, out of jail after informing the police about King's whereabouts, returns to Ted, overdosing.
+Meanwhile, Greg, out of jail after informing the police about King's whereabouts, returns to Ted, overdosing to death.
 On their bus, King decides to get out to look for Greg, but he is held at gunpoint by the police.
 Little J tries to save him and attempts to shoot them, causing them to shoot back.
 King, however, jumps in front of him and is shot and killed, shocking a witnessing Heather.
 She decides to stay in the city and wait for Little J's release from jail.
 Accompanied by Brenda, she returns to the streets, doing as King taught her.